gpdowney/lightweightLSAT/docs/how-to-study/practice.md

 To notice all the tiny clues it gave you.
 To figure out what everything means.

-!!! info "Puzzle practice is the best way to learn the test's [patterns]"
+!!! note "Puzzle practice is the best way to learn the test's [patterns]"

 !!! example "Two variations on puzzle practice"